joncol/jcon-cpp/README.md

 ```

 The returned `RequestPtr` can be used to set up a callback that is invoked when
-the result of the RPC call is ready:
+the result of the JSON RPC call is ready:

 ```c++
 req->connect(req.get(), &jcon::JsonRpcRequest::handleResult,